frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 Manually create the Directory.Packages.props and remove the version information from the project files.

-#### Will a central defined Package version influence transitive dependency resolution ?
+#### Will a central defined Package version influence transitive dependency resolution?

 Yes.
 If a package version is mentioned in the Directory.Packages.props any transitive dependency will be resolved to the central defined version.